Return to Philosophy Web Homepage Title: Introduction to Logic

 “[T]he argumentum ad verecundiam … consists in making an appeal to authority rather than reason, and in using such an authority as may suit the degree of knowledge possessed by your opponent. … The more limited his capacity and knowledge, the greater is the number of the authorities who weigh with him.[1]

-2. Although some logicians today use the Latin phrase “argumentum ad verecundiam” (or often, more simply, the phrase “ad verecundiam” or “argument from authority”) as the name of a fallacy,[1] historically those phrases were mainly used to describe appealing to any authority's judgment, relevant or otherwise, for use as evidence in an argument.
+2. Although some logicians today use the Latin phrase “argumentum ad verecundiam” (or often, more simply, the phrase “ad verecundiam” or “argument from authority”) as the name of a fallacy, [2] historically those phrases were mainly used to describe appealing to an authority's judgment, relevant or otherwise, for use as evidence in an argument.

 These terms were not initially used specifically to denote the fallacy of appealing to evidence provided by an irrelevant or ill-suited authority.[3]